Noetherianity for infinite-dimensional toric varieties: An example, and a more na ive implementation

 \begin{ex} Set $Y := \{y_{j_0,j_1} \mid j_0,j_1 \in \NN,\; j_0\neq j_1\}$ and $Z := \{z_i \mid i \in \NN\},$ each consisting of a single $\Sym(\NN)$-orbit, and define the monomial map $\omega:R[Y] \to R[Z]$ by

 Whether $\ker \omega$ is finitely generated was posed as an open question in \cite{Hillar13} (Remark 1.6).
 This is answered in the affirmative by Theorem~\ref{thm:main}, but by applying Algorithm~\ref{alg:naive} we have also explicitly computed an $\Inc(\NN)$-equivariant Gr\"obner basis.
 The Gr\"obner basis computations were carried out using the software package {\em 4ti2} \cite{hemmecke20084ti2}, which features algorithms specifically designed for computing Gr\"obner bases of toric ideals.
 The monomial order on $Y$ is lexicographic, where variables are ordered by $y_{i,j} < y_{i',j'}$ if $i < i',$ or $i = i'$ and $j < j'$.

-The result, listed in the Appendix, consists of 51 generators with indices from $\{0,1,2,3,4,5\}$ and degrees up to 5.
-A minimal generating set, a {\em Markov basis}, is much smaller than the set in the table.
-For instance, the ($\Sym(\NN)$-orbits of the) five highlighted monomials form a Markov basis. \end{ex}
+The result displayed in Figure~\ref{figure:Sym21} consists of 51 generators with indices from $\{0,1,2,3,4,5\}$ and degrees up to 5.
+Note that a minimal generating set resulting from a study of the family of equivariant toric maps of the form